car251290/myMemories/README.md

 Click on the category heading or the status code link to read more. for the link: https://www.restapitutorial.com/httpstatuscodes.html

 Let's imagine we wouldn't just return a result, as we do at the moment, but would act properly on the received operation instead.
 For instance, the Express server could be connected to a database that stores user entities in a user table.
-Now, when consuming the REST API as a client (e.g. cURL, browser, or also a React.js application), you could retrieve all users from the database with a HTTP GET method on the /users URI or, on the same resource, create a new user with a HTTP POST method.
+Now, when consuming the REST API as a client (e.g. cURL, browser,also a React.js application), you could retrieve all users from the database with a HTTP GET method on the users URI on the same resource, create a new user with a HTTP POST method.

 ## Using a React envarioment